Protesters occupy small airport near oil block in Peru's Amazon

-LIMA, Oct 28 (Reuters) - Indigenous protesters took control of a small airport in the Peruvian Amazon near the country’s biggest oil block, tribal leaders said on Tuesday, part of a dispute with Argentine energy firm Pluspetrol and the government over pollution and use of local resources.
+LIMA (Reuters) - Hundreds of indigenous community members took control of a small Amazonian airport inside Peru’s biggest oil block, tribal leaders said on Tuesday, part of a dispute with Argentine energy firm Pluspetrol and the government over pollution and use of local resources.

-The airport, in the district of Andoas in Peru’s northern region of Loreto, was occupied by native communities late on Monday, indigenous leaders Tedy Guerra and Aurelio Chino said by cellphone.
+The airport, in the district of Andoas in Peru’s northern region of Loreto, was occupied by native communities late on Monday, indigenous leaders Tedy Guerra and Aurelio Chino said in a phone interview.

 “Right now there are about 500 of us at the airport ... flights have stopped,” said Guerra, chief of the Nuevo Andoas community.

-He added there were not any clashes with police, who stepped aside.
+He added there had not been any clashes with police, who stepped aside.

 The airport mainly hosts planes used by privately held Pluspetrol, which operates the nearby oil block 1-AB.
 The field produces between 15,000 and 17,000 barrels per day, or about a quarter of Peru’s relatively small output.